 The new live-action remake of the Disney animated classic Dumbo is helmed by the darkly eccentric director Tim Burton.
 His latest film is like nothing I’ve ever seen from the master of juxtaposition: Safe, almost tepid, and it’s monotonously boring.

 For every Someone Great, Netflix churns out a handful of duds like The Perfect Date, slightly stealing its premise from Easy A without an angle of their own.
 Centineo is not without his charms, but he’s saddled with a reheated script that’s too reliant on his appeal.

 Netflix’s new rom-com has a honey-eye view of love that is kind of sweet if only its plot points weren’t so loosely connected to move its story along with recycled cliches.
 The Last Summer, though, offers very little in terms of laughs but is relatively inoffensive.

 I’m not sure how the director of the great Eve’s Bayou and the writer of Ali screwed this up but did they ever.
 Harriet is a wasted opportunity about a fascinating real-life figure that’s tepid, half-hearted, generic, and clumsily put together.
 This is a massive misfire.

 Talk about phoning it in.
 The quick realization you will come to when watching Terminator: Dark Fate is that the technology has become so good since the original there’s no amount of CGI that can cover up the dreadfully inept script by a handful of talented scribes.

-There is some much-needed comic relief in this sequel, to the ’00 sequel, to the #MeDecade franchise of numerous sequels (did we follow that?), but sadly this film hasn’t grown up when it comes to its treatment of women while still loving a good ’70s stereotype.
+There is some much-needed comic relief in this sequel, from the ’00 sequel to the #MeDecade franchise of numerous sequels (did we follow that?), but sadly, this film hasn’t grown up when it comes to its treatment of women while still loving a good ’70s stereotype.